-Organic: I believe that organic production of food is important to us as individuals and as a society.
+I believe that organic production of food is important to us as individuals and as a society.
 Many of us choose not to grow our own food and so rely on others for nourishment.
 Supporting organic food production is the single most important long term choice we can make for our health and in the market place.
+Our daily decision to purchase or not to purchase is the one “vote” we can make every day that truly has the power to influence our society.

-Sustainable: Relying on the sun for energy to grow food makes a lot more sense to me.
 Utilizing the natural processes of life to maintain and improve food production makes sense to me (composting, crop rotation, natural pest control, and so on).
+Reliance upon fossil fuels for our food production and distribution will become increasingly problematic as they become more difficult and expensive to obtain.
+We need to focus our energies on developing durable infrastructure and protecting our biological (agricultural) heritage so that generations in the future will have what they need to survive.
 I want to focus the energy I have on what will benefit life for generations to come.

-Local: I like to obtain my what I need for my life as locally as I can.
-I buy local food and support local businesses when possible.
-One of my goals is to promote local production of my ingredients.
-At this time I support organic production as close as I can.
-I hope that if Chicaoji succeeds I will be able to support local production of goji berries, apple cider vinegar, chilies, and sea salt
+I like to obtain my what I need for my life as locally as I can.
+I support local businesses and buy organic food grown locally.
+One of my business goals is to promote local/regional production of some of Chicaoji’s ingredients: goji berries, apple cider vinegar, chilies, and sea salt.
+Even though cacao and agave will not be produced in Northwest Washington I do support organic production where they are grown.

 For example,

-- Organic goji berries will grow in the Pacific Northwest but not enough are available at this time.
+Goji berries will grow in the Pacific Northwest.
+Several local farmers and gardeners are learning to cultivate them.
+At this time, no commercial production in the Northwest.
 I have donated some starts to local gardeners and hope to continue supporting production.
-Right now I am supporting organic goji production in China.
+For the time being I support organic goji production in the Ningxia Hui Autonomous Region in China.

-- Sea salt surrounds the island.
+Sea salt surrounds Lopez Island.
 We can create the infrastructure to obtain this as well.
-That my salt comes from the coast of France is a bit silly but the nice folks at Celtic Sea Salt have established a reputation for quality that I am willing to support until something local gets going.
+The Celtic Sea Salt I use for Chicaoji comes from the coast of France which is a bit silly but the nice folks at Selina Naturally who distribute Celtic Sea Salt have established a reputation for quality that I am willing to support until something local gets going.

 I want to support these programs and help extend them.
 In addition to growing fresh food, I hope to support programs that teach students how to properly process food to feed the community and to create value added products that can support their families by nourishing people elsewhere.

-Math, science, biology, chemistry, materials fabrication/shop, physical education, business management, and other academic pursuits can be incorporated.
-Imagine a fruit or vegetable.
+Math, science, biology, chemistry, materials fabrication/shop, physical education, business management, and other academic pursuits can be incorporated into food production and processing studies.
 Imagine the ways these studies can be integrated from seed to plate and labeled jar.

-Hope: I want to do something with what remains of my life that will be beneficial.
-I like that we came up with a condiment that people enjoy eating and that all the ingredients can contribute to physical well being.
+I want to do something with what remains of my life that will be beneficial.
+I like that we came up with a condiment that people enjoy eating made with ingredients can contribute to physical well being.
 Many people who know about nutrition and the value of eating raw organic foods read Chicaoji’s list of ingredients with eyes widening in recognition.
 It is actually fun to watch these folks read the list.
 A simple reality is that if you only have a bowl of grains, greens, or water Chicaoji can add enjoyment and nourishment.

 Goji berries originated in southwestern Asia.
 They are in the same plant tribe as the tomato, potato, eggplant, chile, and other nightshades: what we call the Solanacea Family of Plants.
-They have been incorporated into the Chinese pharmacopeia for thousands of years for what purposes I leave you to determine.
-Suffice it to say that I gleaned from my raw food enthusiast friends that they are beneficial.
-Just a few years ago you would have to go to a Chinese pharmacy to obtain goji berries.
+They have been incorporated into the Chinese pharmacopeia for many centuries.
+Just a few years ago you would have to go to a pharmacy of Eastern Medicine to obtain goji berries.
 These berries found their way into my hands.

 Cacao originated in Amazonia.
 These little beans have been used for medicine, religious ceremonies, enjoyment, and even as a currency.
 We call this tribe “Theobroma” or “Food of the Gods”.
 They grow in the deep green forests and are part of the community there.
 Cacao brings to us profound Gifts that words struggle to describe.
 These beans found their way into my hands.

 Chilies also originated in Amazonia.
 They are in the same tribe as the goji: Solanacea.
 The flying tribe we call birds scattered them with wild abandon.
-Chilies enhance the flavor of food and carry characteristics beneficial to our health.
+Chilies enhance the flavor of food and can also benefit our health.

 Apples originated in Central Asia and have been scattered across the earth especially by humans who enjoy and benefit from the fruit.
 Apple trees take energy from the sun and make sugar like many other plants They wisely chose to wrap their seeds in little bags of sweetness that many animals enjoy thus ensuring their dispersal.
 Now apples by themselves bring us nourishment and health benefits.
 Others enjoy the sweetness of the apple, namely the ascomycetes tribe.